buildo/react-components/src/badge/README.md

 # Badge

-## A small descriptive element to attach to other UI components
+A small descriptive element to attach to other UI components

+## Props
 |Name|Type|Default|Description|
 |----|----|-------|-----------|
 | **label** | <code>ReactChildren</code> |  | **required**.
 The descriptive content of the badge |